How to Keep Grass From Growing Under My Composite Decking

 How to Set Wooden Decking Tiles

-If you want to set your wooden decking tiles on the ground, there are few ways that you can do it.
-While they may need a bit more preparation than placing the tiles on top of the grass, it will save you from many problems.
+If you want to set your wooden decking tiles on the ground, there are a few ways that you can do it.
+While they may need a bit more preparation than placing the tiles on top of the grass directly, it will save you from many problems.
 Here are some of your options.

-Pre-existing deck or pavement – Lastly, you can place your wooden decking tiles over any existing deck or pavement.
-You don’t need to do any adjustments as long as the surface is free from moisture and has sufficient drainage and airflow.
+- Pre-existing decking or pavement – Lastly, you can place your wooden decking tiles over any existing decking or pavement.
+You don’t need to make any adjustments as long as the surface is even, free from moisture and has sufficient drainage and airflow.